English | Japanese

 "Yoga is like music.
 The rhythm of the body, the melody of the mind, and the harmony of the soul, create the symphony of life."—BKS Iyengar

 Rajay MahtaniRajay Mahtani has been a student of yoga for most of her adult life.
 She has taught yoga at Tokyo Yoga Circle, Oasis Center for Body Mind and Spirit and for the Tokyo American Club.
 Most of her adult life has been dedicated to studies on the path of yoga, meditation, health according to ayurvedic principles, fasting, internal organic cleansing and spiritual healing and evolvement.
 Her search for self knowledge and desire to study yoga led her to her native country, India, where she met BKS Iyengar.
 BKS Iyengar is one of the foremost teachers of Yoga in the world and has been practicing and teaching for over sixty years.
 Serious students of yoga now follow his method and there are Iyengar yoga centres all over the world.
-He has written many books on yogic practice and its philosophy including "Light on Yoga," "Light on Pranayama," "Light on the Yoga Sutras of Patanjali", Yoga, The path to Holistic Health" and more.
-His latest work, "Light on Life" was published in September 2005.
-BKS Iyengar celebrated his 90th birthday in December 2007 and still takes an active role in teaching special students.
-He holds a remarkable personal practise regimen daily.
+He has written many books on yogic practice and its philosophy including "Light on Yoga," "Light on Pranayama," "Light on the Yoga Sutras of Patanjali", Yoga, The path to Holistic Health" and more. .
+BKS Iyengar passed away due to natural deterioration and old age on August 20, 2014 in Pune, India, at the age of 96.
+He held a remarkable yoga practise close until his very last days.

 THE IYENGAR FAMILY

-Geeta Iyengar is the daughter of BKS Iyengar and has studied philosophy and is a doctor of the science of ayurveda.
+Geeta Iyengar was the late daughter of late BKS Iyengar and has studied philosophy and is a doctor of the science of ayurveda.
 She incorporates her knowledge into her sensitive and profound teachings.
 She is well known as the author of Yoga, a Gem for Women.

 Prashant Iyengar is the son of BKS Iyengar.
 His devoted students for the theory, practice, philosophy, religion, psychology and mysticism of yogic sciences know his teachings.
 Sri Prashant Iyengar, a musician, philosopher and Yoga teacher par excellence continues to unfold esoteric and mystic revelations of the science of yoga and it's philosophy and through his soul searching research on the connections of body and mind and the entire realm of mystery that lies between the body and mind.
 Sri Prashant Iyengar is extremely well versed in the classical scriptures and shares his unique gems of insight with his students from all over the world through his classes, books and audio discourses.